 2) Nabulsi Olive Oil Soap from Nablus

 If you are traveling the world with a backpack and thinking about what to pack, trust me, take this soap!
 You can use it on your body, face, and hair--I have done it.
 And it’s amazing for handwashing clothes.
 Click to view our collection of Natural Handicarfts.
+Or read more about the benefits of and how to make Olive Oil Soap aka Castile Soap.

 3) Original Keffiyeh from Hirbawi Factory in Hebron

 Most people love this as a scarf.
 It’s a square meter of linen.
 It’s a great, versitile scarf, but I also use it as a curtain in my bathroom and a tablecloth in my kitchen (not the same one, I have two!)
 Sometimes when I feel a bit self conscious in my leggings, I just wrap this around to cover my bum.
 It’s an all in one accessory!
+Down below Ward shows an easy way how to wear a keffiyeh.

 Read more on the history of the keffiyeh